-Q: Perfectly Clear LAB & SDK Speed Performance
+Q: Perfectly Clear SDK Speed Performance

 Processing speed is highly dependent on 3 factors: